game-ci/documentation/docs/github/v2/15-deployment/steam.md

 ### 3. Add GitHub Secrets

-- **STEAM_USERNAME**: The username of the Steam Build Account that you created in setup step 1.
+- **STEAM_USERNAME**: The username of the Steam Build Account that you created in step 1.
-- **STEAM_PASSWORD**: The password of the Steam Build Account that you created in setup step 1.
+- **STEAM_PASSWORD**: The password of the Steam Build Account that you created in step 1.
 - **STEAM_CONFIG_VDF**, **STEAM_SSFN_FILE_NAME**, and **STEAM_SSFN_FILE_CONTENTS**: See the step "Setup Steam Authentication" below.
 - **STEAM_APP_ID**: The identifier of your app on steam.
 You can find it on your [dashboard](https://partner.steamgames.com/dashboard).